 If you’ve been searching for professional plastic blow molding services, you’ve come to the right place.
 Our diverse facilities allow us to blow mold containers ranging from 35 lbs. to just a few ounces with a variety of finishes.
 Our equipment allows us to manufacture plastic blow molded products ranging from medical and consumer goods, to containers, automotive and industrial applications.
 Our company offers numerous types of resins, ranging from commodity resin such as High Density Polyethylene (HDPE), Low Density Polyethylene (LDPE), Polypropylene (PP), and engineering resin such as K-Resin, PETG, and Polycarbonate, to name a few.

-How Plastic Blow Molding Works
+FAQs about Plastic Blow Molding

 The parison is a tube-like plastic piece that allows compressed air to travel through, pushing the plastic out to match the mold of your designed piece.
-The part is ejected once the plastic is cooled and hardened.
-The part is then trimmed to remove flash and other secondary operators.

 Extrusion Blow Molding